hyundai-robotics/doc-hi6-operation/operation/axis-origin.md

 ![](../.gitbook/assets/image%20%28324%29.png)

 9. Set the program number, tool number, and step position error allowable range created for the automatic calibration, and then touch the \[Execute\] button.
 Then the selected axis origin and tool length will be set.

 ![](../.gitbook/assets/image%20%28330%29.png)

-* You should select Tool Length in the \[Optimization Selection\] option, starting from the automatic calibration of the second tool, when you use multiple tools.
+* You should select Tool Length in the \[Optimization Selection\] option, starting from the au/atic ca/tion of the second tool, when you use multiple tools.
 If you select Axis Origin and Tool Length, the previously set tool information will not match.

 {% hint style="info" %}
-For details on this function, refer to “[7.7.1 Optimization of Axis Origin and Tool Length](../7-setting/7-7-auto-calibration/axis-origin-tool-length-optimization.md).”
+For details on this function, refer to “[7.7.1 Optimization of Axis Origin and Tool Length](../setting/auto-calibration/axis-origin-tool-length-optimization.md).”
 {% endhint %}